tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * Creating data visualizations with Python allows data elements and their complexity and relationships to be visualized.
 This is especially valuable for financial algorithms that require trend or time analysis.

-  * More information about these libraries can be found [here](https://financetrain.com/best-python-librariespackages-finance-financial-data-scientists/).
+  * More information about related FinTech Python libraries can be found [here](https://financetrain.com/best-python-librariespackages-finance-financial-data-scientists/).

 - - -